 Here’s how mobile-to-store shopping works from the shopper’s perspective.

-When a user makes a product search on Google and that desired product is in stock at a nearby location, they may be served a Local Inventory ad, along with the tempting “in store” label.
+When someone searches for a product on Google and it’s in stock at a nearby location, they might be served a Local Inventory Ad showing where to buy it right now.

-All this information should be enough to turn a “searcher” into an “in-store visitor.”
-Sears achieved a 122% higher shop visit rate with Google Local Inventory ads compared to Product Listing ads.
+This is very often sufficient to lure the shopper into the store.
+Sears enjoyed 122% more store traffic with Google Local Inventory ads compared to Product Listing ads.
 (Though not enough, probably, to save the company from its other struggles.)

 Picture the Possibilities of Mobile-to-Store

 Here are some very likely scenarios of highly motivated shoppers, to whom you can serve up LIAs for items they’ve just searched for:

 - They’re about to leave their house to go shopping, and want to find the most convenient place to buy this product before they go out.

 - They’re already out, have been to their usual store, weren’t able to find an item, and decide to do a quick search on their phone to see who else has it before going home empty handed.

 - They’re on their way somewhere distant and realize they’ve forgotten an essential item; it’s easier to find where it’s available nearby, and make a quick detour to your store to pick it up, rather than drive all the way home and back out again later.

 - They’re out doing errands, and realize they may be able to save a stop or two if they can find a few items on their list all in the same vicinity.